-The Yukon Water Board ("the Board") has developed this document to guide Applicants in the development of application reports required to support Type A and Type B water use licence applications for quartz mining undertakings.
+The Yukon Water Board ("the Board") has developed this document to guide Applicants in the development of application reports required to support Type A and Type B water use licence applications for oil and gas industrial undertakings.
 The document presents an annotated outline of the recommended table of contents and provides guidance in regards to the nature of information expected within identified sections of the application report.

-The Board recognizes that each quartz mining undertaking is a unique project; however, the requirement for a consistent table of contents will aid the Board and third parties in efficiently reviewing applications.
+The Board recognizes that each oil and gas industrial undertaking is a unique project.
+However, following the recommended outline of the table of contents will aid the Board and third parties in efficiently reviewing applications.
 Moreover, the guidance provided within this document should allow Applicants to prepare applications that more readily meet the Board's information requirements and therefore shorten the adequacy review period.